Virtual trainings for doulas and childbirth educators

 Q. How will I learn hands-on skills at the birth doula workshop?

 A. We've got you covered.
-There is a four-hour stretch during each birth doula training where you will need a demo model/partner to practice hands-on skills.
+There is a four-hour stretch during each birth doula training where you will need a demo model/partner to practice hands-on skills (1:30 - 5:30 p.m. on the Sunday of the workshop, unless otherwise noted).
 This person can be of any gender.
 It should be an adult or a very mature older teenager.
 You'll get to practice hands-on comfort measures and techniques for malpositioned babies.
 It's been working remarkably well, because we're live and in real time together.
 Both the doulas and the demo models seem to love it.

-If you cannot find a demo model to practice with, you can also attend the hands-on section of another training on our schedule.
-If you can't make any of our hands-on skills trainings, our birth doula trainer Jessica can also authorize you to do an in-person training in your home community with a DONA certified doula, or a certified childbirth educator (approved certifications, such as Lamaze International or ICEA).
+Another option if you cannot find a demo model is that we can also authorize you to do an in-person training in your home community with a DONA certified doula, or a certified childbirth educator (approved certifications, such as Lamaze International or ICEA).
 Expect that if you do the hands-on skills with someone else, you'll probably need to pay them.
-If DONA certified doulas do this mentoring for you at no cost, they can earn contact hours toward recertification.
+If a DONA certified doula does this mentoring for you at no cost, they can earn contact hours toward recertification.
 We'll work with you to figure out options!
 It's our goal for you to become certified, so count on us as partners.

 Q. Does the online birth doula training still include Intro to Birth and Breastfeeding for Doulas?